 The two or three movers conundrum

 Sometimes, people will push for two movers when we suggest three, in an attempt to “save money”.

-An extra $50-$60 an hour per man may seem like a lot more money, but unless two movers will finish your job in 4 hours or less, three movers on the truck will always be more cost efficient.
+An extra $50-$60 per hour may seem like a lot more money, but unless two movers will finish your job in 4 hours or less, three movers on the truck will always be more cost effective.

 Two versus three movers scenario: